corey-alix/collage-builder/README.md

 Svelte demo app that integrates with Google Photos

+The purpose is to learn Svelte and the Google API for Google Photos but I also want to build a voice and REPL tool for building collages

 ## Build the scaffolding

 I used create vite and followed the prompts, I selected the "Svelte" and "Typescript"